 So if Jesus’ ministry began when He was baptized by John around A.D.
 26 and lasted for roughly three years before He was crucified under Pontius Pilate, we can estimate that Jesus’ death and resurrection occurred around A.D 29-30.

-Taking Luke 3:23 into account, Jesus would have been around 38 when he died.
+Taking Luke 3:23 into account, Jesus would have been between 34 and 36 when he died.

 If Jesus was 34-36 at his death in A.D.
 29-30, this would put his birth at around between 5 and 6 B.C.

 Whoah, Woah, Woah.
 Wasn’t Jesus 33 when He died?

 Many, if not most of us, have heard sermons which state that Jesus was 33 when He died.
 The problem is that Scripture does not tell us that explicitly.
 It is a conclusion reached primarily by the estimate that Jesus’ ministry lasted about three years and that Jesus was about 30 years old when he began His ministry (Luke 3:23).

 Keep in mind two things: First, estimates by scholars are fallible and Scripture is not.
 The above logic could be off or adjusted if archeological findings provided new information.
-Second, it would not be inaccurate for Luke to say that Jesus was “about 30 years old” if He was really about 34 or 35.
+Second, it would not be inaccurate for Luke to say that Jesus was “about 30 years old” if He was really 31 or even 33.
 We use such language all the time, and the fact that Scripture uses “about” in this instance allows for a few years in either direction.

 Does anyone else agree with these dates?

 The above information comes largely from Thomas D. Lea and David Alan Black’s book The New Testament: Its Background and Message and their conclusions seem sound.

-Other scholars have reached the same conclusions.
+Other scholars have reached the similar conclusions.
 Dr. Harold Hoerner of Dallas Theological Seminary argues in Chronological Aspects of the Life of Christ that Jesus was born around 4 or 5 B.C. and was 37-38 years old at His death (here’s a short summary).

 Andreas Köstenberger and Justin Taylor suggest in The Final Days of Jesus: The Most Important Week of the Most Important Person Who Ever Lived that Jesus was between 33 and 35 when He began His ministry and 36-38 when He was crucified.